Danthebun/caveducksearch/README.md

 ### Microsoft Edge (or any Chromium browser)

-1. Clone or download this repository.
-2. Open `edge://extensions` in the address bar.
-3. Enable **Developer mode**.
-4. Click **Load unpacked**.
+1. Download the latest release.
+2. Unzip it somewhere.
+3. Go to chrome://extensions or edge://extensions.
+4. Enable Developer mode.
+5. Click Load unpacked.
-5. Select the folder containing this extension.
+6. Select the unzipped folder.

 Once loaded, visit [caveduck.io](https://caveduck.io) and check the tags panel — a search bar should appear above the tag list!